SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * A list of available applications

 * A list of news based on the Cumulocity twitter channel.
-Note: This is only be available on tenants hosted by www.cumulocity.com.
+Note: This is only available for tenants hosted by www.cumulocity.com.

 * A link to different parts of the documentation.

 ### Hiding the Welcome page

-You can hide the welcome page to not show it as default page when you enter the Cockpit application.
 To do so, click "Don't show on startup" on the top right.

-### Reset Welcome page as default
+### Restore Welcome page as default

-To make the welcome page again the default page, select "Welcome" in the navigator on the top left.
-Afterwards, un-select “Don't show on startup”.
+To restore the welcome page, select "Welcome" in the navigator on the top left.
+Then deselect “Don't show on startup”.

 ## <a name="home"></a>Home Dashboard

-When starting the application, and have deselected the "Welcome" page, you see the following dashboard:
+The cockpit start page is a dashboard page:

 ![image alt text](/guides/users-guide/image_1.png)